googlegenomics/readthedocs/docs/source/use_cases/compute_principal_coordinate_analysis/1-way-pca.rst

 Run the pipeline
 ^^^^^^^^^^^^^^^^

-The following command will run PCA over the BRCA1 region within the `Platinum Genomes`_ dataset.
+The following command will run PCA over the BRCA1 region within the :doc:`/use_cases/discover_public_data/platinum_genomes` dataset.

 .. code-block:: shell